-How long a nose piercing takes to heal is dependant on several factors, and your piercing may still be healing even after it seems like it’s completely healed.
+How long a nose piercing takes to heal is dependent on several factors, and your piercing may still be healing even after it seems like it’s completely fine.

-Just because all the outward signs like redness and tenderness are gone, this doesn’t necessarily mean you are ready to stop aftercare or replace the jewelry.
+Just because all the outward signs like redness and tenderness have disappeared, this doesn’t necessarily mean you are ready to stop the aftercare or replace the jewelry.

 Consider the factors discussed in this article before you treat your nose piercing like it is fully healed to ensure everything progresses as well as it should.